microsoft/EntraExporter/README.md

 This will export the most common set of objects and settings.

+> [!NOTE]
+> We recommend using PowerShell 7+ to create a consistent output.
+While PowerShell 5.1 can be used the output generated is not optimal.

 The following objects and settings are not exported by default:

 * B2C